Syncfusion AI Assistant

 Create a new Blazor Server App in .NET CLI

-Run the dotnet new blazor command to create a new Blazor Server App in a command prompt (Windows), terminal (macOS), or command shell (Linux).
+Run the following command to create a new Blazor Server App in a command prompt (Windows), terminal (macOS), or command shell (Linux).

 dotnet new blazor -o BlazorApp -int Server